See2Refine: Vision-Language Feedback Improves LLM-Based eHMI Action Designers: Introduction

 Using human feedback to guide the extraction of knowledge related to specific types of eHMI serves as a viable solution.
 Reinforcement Learning from Human Feedback (RLHF)~\cite{bai2022training} has proven effective in developing LLMs at the expert-level in specific tasks.
-However, applying RLHF to the eHMI LLM designer involves extensive human annotations, similar to other RLHF studies~\cite{kaufmann2023survey, jin2023data, wang2025worldpm}.
-Reinforcement Learning from AI Feedback (RLAIF) offers an alternative approach by leveraging visual perception capabilities of Vision-Language Models (VLMs) to provide judgments that are close to human-level~\cite{lee2024prometheus,lu2024wildvision}.
-To develop a framework capable of designing, evaluating, and self-improving in a cost-effective, rapid, and automated way, we pose the following research question:
+However, applying RLHF to LLM-based eHMI action designers requires extensive human annotations, similar to other RLHF studies~\cite{kaufmann2023survey, jin2023data, wang2025worldpm}.
+Reinforcement Learning from AI Feedback (RLAIF) offers an alternative approach by leveraging visual perception capabilities of Vision-Language Models (VLMs) to provide judgments that are close to human-level performance~\cite{lee2024prometheus,lu2024wildvision}.
+To develop a framework capable of designing, evaluating, and self-improving in a cost-effective, rapid, and automated manner, we pose the following research question:

-In this work, we propose \systemName that features LLM designers to autonomously design, evaluate, and iteratively refine eHMI actions, utilizing visual perception from VLMs as automated feedback in a cost-effective manner.
+In this work, we propose \systemName that enables LLM designers to autonomously design, evaluate, and iteratively refine eHMI actions, utilizing visual perception from VLMs as automated feedback in a cost-effective manner.
+We position this work as an early-stage, controlled-scenario study of simulation-based eHMI refinement.
 In our experiments, we trained separate DesignerLLM models for each of the three eHMI modalities: lightbar, eyes, and arm.
 After three rounds of iterative learning, the DesignerLLM models exhibited a clear alignment in preferences with VLM raters.
 Additionally, our sampling method to expand the action database effectively reduces annotation costs and time without compromising performance.
 Subsequently, we recruited 18 participants to evaluate the eHMI actions generated by five LLMs: two 7B models (one base model, one DesignerLLM) and three state-of-the-art models.
-Extensive results show that utilizing the visual perception of VLMs can also enhance human evaluation scores.
-The main contributions can be summarized as follows: \begin{itemize} \item We propose a new \systemName framework that integrates VLM-based perceptual evaluation as automated visual feedback to improve LLM-based eHMI action designers (DesignerLLM). \item We discuss methods for effectively expanding the action database while maintaining equivalent VLM preference alignment performance. \item We conduct a user study to demonstrate that aligning with VLM raters' preferences can also enhance human evaluation scores. \end{itemize}
+Extensive results demonstrate that leveraging the visual perception capabilities of VLMs can also enhance human evaluation scores.
+The main contributions of this study can be summarized as follows: